-- Work with the Information governance lead to define clear policies for the use of records and related systems. - Work with the Information governance lead to advise staff across the Association on the management of records, compliance with relevant legislation and to ensure continuity of records management - Work with the Information governance lead to implement a lifecycle for all records, ensuring adequate retention and disposal as and when required.
-Provide each department with a retention schedule and ensure that this is maintained. - Work with colleagues and stakeholders to define expert standards for records management.
+- Work with the Information governance lead to define clear policies for the use of records and related systems. - Work with the Information governance lead to advise staff across the Association on the management of records, compliance with relevant legislation and to ensure business continuity. - Managing the processing of subject access requests from receipt to completion within legal timescales, and co-ordination of requests with outsourced provider and/or internal legal department when necessary - Managing the processing of right to be forgotten requests from receipt to completion within legal timescales, and co-ordination of requests with outsourced provider and/or internal legal department when necessary - Work with the Information governance lead to implement a lifecycle for all records, ensuring adequate retention and disposal as and when required.
+Provide each department with a retention schedule and ensure that this is maintained.